I know how disheartening it can be to get to the bottom of a job posting and see those deathless words: “Local candidates only.”

 Basic salesmanship requires an ability to “handle customer objections.”
 A good salesman senses his customer’s issues and moves to address them before they get in the way, and you need to do this too.

 Before you get too deep into why your background is a perfect fit, the “elephant sitting in the room” is your present location.
 Talk about it.
 Why does a move from Miami to Minneapolis make sense?
 Do you really have winter clothes in storage so you can come up for an interview?
 Would you be willing to come for an interview on your own “nickel?”
 Do you have (much loved and missed) relatives in the local area?
 Did you go to college there?
-Why the heck is it your candidacy makes sense from a location standpoint?
+Why the heck is it that your candidacy makes sense from a location standpoint?

 If you click and shoot without taking the time to explain, you may as well save the electrons required and not do it.
 A simple “attached is my resume” isn’t going to get you where you want to be.
 And, if the location in question isn’t a serious possibility, do your friends a favor and don’t respond.
 You just end up wasting everyone’s time.
 Yes, you can change your mind later if you want.
 No one can make you take a job in a “foreign land,” but at least for postings traded among ourselves, have a little consideration for others.